mousepawmedia/devdocs/source/guides/taskcreate.rst

 * Open: The task is ready to be worked on, possibly barring blocking tasks.

 * Use The Force: Same as "Open", but the task is likely to be difficult.
+  Also automatically places the task in the Task Finder (see :ref:`gtaskfinder`).

 * Proposed: We don't know whether the task will actually be worked on.